KathrynMorgan/Conext/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a cool or much needed idea or feature for this project.

 ---